Did los angeles used to flood?

 The rains lasted 3 days and the Great Tujunga Wash dam broke.
 Seventy-seven of its expansion basins were destroyed.
 The phones and electricity were turned off.
 Lot and the Olive Avenue bridge were razed to the ground.

-The floods that occurred between 1914 and 1934 were some of the most economically devastating floods the Los Angeles area has historically experienced.
-At the end of March 1, a new, more powerful storm arrived, dropping 10 inches of rain in Los Angeles and more in the mountainous areas.
+It took 30 days to clear the debris from the storm.
 Around 108,000 acres (44,000 ha) were flooded in Los Angeles County, and the most affected area was the San Fernando Valley, where many communities had been built during the economic boom of the 1920s in low-lying areas that were once used for agriculture.
 Five people died when the 250-foot Lankershim Boulevard bridge collapsed on the Los Angeles River in Universal City.
+The floods that occurred between 1914 and 1934 were some of the most economically devastating floods in Los Angeles history.

 Leave a Comment